Business Insurance Coverage

-Investing In Legal Malpractice Insurance Can Be A Professional Game Changer
+How Investing On The Best Legal Malpractice Insurance Can Be A Professional Game Changer

 Before we start, let’s go through a hypothetical scenario.

-After studying for years in a widely recognized law school and practicing for decades, Tim, a 57-year-old divorce lawyer went bankrupt.
-In his last case, he was representing a client who ended up filing a malpractice case against Tim.
-Even after months of fighting the case, Tim ended up losing and with it lost all his fortune.
+After studying for years in a widely recognized law school and practicing for many more, Tim, a 47-year-old divorce lawyer, went bankrupt.
+In his last case, Tim represented a client who ended up filing a malpractice case against him.
+After months of fighting the case, Tim ended up losing and came to financial ruin.

-Had he applied for legal malpractice insurance, his insurance company would have helped him settle with his client by offering the client a payout or even paying the defense cost.
-Now Tim is facing a disastrous situation without anything to back him up.
+If he’d had legal malpractice insurance, his insurance company would have helped him settle with his client by offering the client a pay out or paying the defense cost.
+Now, Tim is facing bankruptcy without anything to back him up.

 Introducing Legal Malpractice Insurance

-Legal malpractice insurance, or simply malpractice insurance, is a policy that protects you if your legal counsel or attorney fails to properly handle your case.
-It can be terrifying to think about needing this type of insurance but it is important at the same time.
-Legal malpractice insurance policies are generally offered as part of an all-inclusive package for lawyers and attorneys.
-It can also be purchased separately depending on the individual’s needs — regardless of their profession.
+Malpractice insurance policies are generally offered as part of an all-inclusive package for lawyers and attorneys.
+It can also be purchased separately depending on the individual’s needs—regardless of their profession.

 Simply put, legal malpractice insurance is a specialized type of professional liability insurance.
 When you face a lawsuit that accuses you of incompetence, legal malpractice insurance can provide you a way to stay financially afloat.